 Drinking in moderation is defined a little differently by different organizations.
-The American Heart Association recommends no more than one drink per day for women and no more than two drinks per day for men.
+The

 The United Kingdom’s National Health Services recommends no more than 14 units of alcohol per week for men and women.
 For beer, that equates to about seven or eight beers per week.
 For wine, that’s about five to seven glasses per week.
 If you’re drinking liquor, four or five shots per week is equal to 14 units.

 In the United States, a serving size contains about 14 grams of alcohol.
 That means one 12-ounce beer, a 5-ounce glass of wine, and 1.5 ounces of liquor all contain about the same amount of alcohol.